ucgmsim/velocity_modelling/wiki/Generating-Velocity-Model.md

    - **path**: The location of the surface data file
    - **submodel**: The velocity model submodule used for assigning velocity values below this surface

-   In this example, `NZ_DEM_HD.in` is a high-definition digital elevation model for New Zealand, and `ep_tomography_submod_v2010` is the submodel that computes velocities using the 2010 tomography model.
+   In this example, `NZ_DEM_HD.h5` is a high-definition digital elevation model for New Zealand, and `ep_tomography_submod_v2010` is the submodel that computes velocities using the 2010 tomography model.

 3. **tomography**: Specifies which tomography model to use. `2010_NZ_OFFSHORE` is an extension of the 2010 Eberhart-Phillips tomography model that includes offshore regions.